 Similar to nampiLLai‘s introduction.

 10th pAsuram.
 Leave aside his attitude towards the ones who are not turning towards him.
-AzhwAr desires to enjoy emperumAn‘s lotus feet (that measured the 3 worlds to pacify us) through mind, words and deeds.
+AzhwAr desires to enjoy emperumAn‘s lotus feet (which measured the three worlds to pacify us) through mind, words and deeds.

 mayakkudai mAyaigaL vAnilum periyana vallan

 ayarppilan alaRRuvan thazhuvuvan vaNanguvan amarndhE

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 thuyakkaRu – without any anxiety due to not having doubtful/erroneous understanding

 nal gyAnaththuL – those who are having good knowledge

 udai – having

 mAyaigaL – amazing aspects